vishalchovatiya/CPP_Templates/PART 2: All about virtual keyword C++: How virtual class works internally.md

    printf("Equal!\n");
 ```
 - Bear in mind that the two addresses are not actually equal (r is off by 8 bytes).
 However, that should be completely transparent to the user; so, the compiler actually subtracts the 8 bytes from r before comparing it to b; thus, the two addresses are considered equal.
-- Although, this also stands true for following code.
+- Although, this also stands true for the following code.
 ```
 class base1{};
 class base2{};